cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 In [1]: import pandas as pd
 ```

 Let us suppose for this example, that the source file is in our computer.
 To import the data with `pd.read_csv`, we have to where to find it.
-The magic command `%cd` prints the path of working directory (you don't need to this in practice, it is done here for pedagogical purposes).
+The magic command `%pwd` prints the path of working directory (you don't need to this in practice, it is done here for pedagogical purposes).

 ```
 In [2]: %pwd